Jordhan-Carvalho/Jordhan-Carvalho/README.md

 - 🔭 I have a bachelor's degree in geological engineering, a postgraduate degree in software engineering, and I am currently pursuing a postgraduate program in cyber security
 - 😄 Vim enthusiast (Neovim actually)
 - 👶🏼 Father of a beautiful boy
-- 💬 Feel free to ask me anything, or teach me something new.

 <h3 align="left">Contact me</h2>